What are whipworms?

 Whipworm eggs are not as common in the environment as roundworms or hookworm eggs.
 However, once present, eggs can persist in the soil for months to years.

 What are the clinical signs?

 While these parasites can be asymptomatic in dogs, large numbers of worms can lead to clinical problems.
 Diarrhea, weakness, weight loss, and dehydration are the most common clinical signs.
+Some dogs can develop electrolyte abnormalities that mimic a disease called Addison’s disease, which can cause weakness and life-threatening dehydration.
 Cats rarely exhibit clinical signs.

 How are whipworms diagnosed?

-Whipworms are diagnosed by microscopic examination of your pet’s stool.
+Whipworms are diagnosed by microscopic examination of your pet’s stool, and/or testing for whipworm antigens in your pet’s stool using a PCR test.
 Since your veterinarian is searching for eggs and shedding of eggs can be intermittent, more than one sample may be necessary to make a diagnosis.

 How are whipworms treated?